jeroenooms/opencpu-pages/_posts/2013-09-21-getting-started-with-opencpu.js.md

 cover: "containers.jpg"
 ---

 The [opencpu.js](https://public.opencpu.org/jslib.html) library builds on jQuery to call R functions through AJAX, straight from the browser.
 This makes it easy to embed R based computation or graphics in [apps](https://public.opencpu.org/apps.html).
-Moreover, asynchronous requests (which native in Javascript) make parallelization a natural part of the application.
+Moreover, asynchronous requests (which are native in Javascript) make parallelization a natural part of the application.
 This post introduces some of the basic features of the library.

 ## Getting started with opencpu.js